-The City's bulk water purchases from Umgeni Water increased to 183018 kl/day.
+The City's bulk water purchases from Umgeni Water increased to 183 ML/day ( 183018.769 kl/day).
+This daily volume equates to 66801 ML per annum (66801851 kl per annum).
 The growth in purchases can be directly related to increase of volume from consumers and the water lost due to old/redundant infrastructure.
 It should further be noted that sewage flows have also increased at the Umgeni owned Darvill Waste Water Treatment works to a dry weather flow of approximately 74 ML/day.